minhdao/minhdao.github.io/_posts/2023-03-29-first-look-at-ruby-threads.markdown

 description: A first look at threads in Ruby.
 What are they?
 When and how to use them?
 Where to go from here?
 ---

-Sometimes ago a came accross a blog post from Thoughbot about Ruby threads.
+Sometimes ago a came accross a great blog post from Thoughbot about Ruby threads.
 The full blog post can be found [here](https://thoughtbot.com/blog/untangling-ruby-threads#%C2%A0an-example-performing-http-requests-concurrently).
 This note is a shorten version of the original blog post with a clearer code examples.

 Before looking into threads, we need to have some high level understanding of MRI and Global Interpreter Lock.